vmthunder/spec/cachegroup.rst

 https://blueprints.launchpad.net/cinder/+spec/add-cachegroup-support

-Conventional hard disk drive (HDD) has become a performance bottleneck compared with CPU, memory and network.
-High-end storage (solid state drive, even memory) is much faster than HDD, but has lower capacity, shorter lifetime and higher price issues.
-Some block-level caching solutions (flashcache, bcache, dm-cache, lvm-cache) enhance storage performance by using a fast device as cache of the slow devices.
+Cache is necessary when we do read-write with conventional hard disk drive (HDD) or remote storage servers.
+We can use SSD as cache of HDD or local disk as cache of remote volume.
 We propose to add cache support in cinder to make use of local storage in compute node.

 Problem description